Sweets/tiramisu/README.md

-# Notifications, the UNIX way
+# Desktop notifications, the UNIX way

 tiramisu is a notification daemon based on dunst that outputs notifications to STDOUT in order to allow the user to process notifications any way they prefer.